rorads/iati-graph-from-pg/README.md

 *   **Stop databases:** `make docker-down`
 *   **View logs:** `docker-compose logs -f`
 *   **List Makefile targets:** `make help`

+### Other Useful Makefile Targets

+The `Makefile` provides several convenient targets (run from the project root):

+*   `make setup-env`: Creates `.env` from `.env.example` if it doesn't exist.
+*   `make download-dump`: Downloads the IATI Postgres dump.
+*   `make dbt-build`: Runs `dbt build` within the `graph/` directory.
+*   `make load_graph`: Runs the main Python graph loading script (`graph/load_graph.py`).
+*   `make wipe-neo4j`: Runs the script to clear all data from the Neo4j database (`graph/wipe_neo4j.py`).
+*   `make clone-schemas`: Clones the official IATI-Schemas repository into `additional-resources/IATI-Schemas`.
+This is not required for the core functionality but can be useful for development or exploration, potentially for agentic development tasks needing schema details.

 ## Graph Model